SmithWillSuffice/ohanga-pai/content/blog/62_n-body_problems.md

 entertainment could still be considerable.
 Anyone remember *The Matrix*?

 At worst, dumb-dumb politics ruins the novel immersive experience, so it's depressing.
-I rarely get angry and fumed up about it, no novelist is perfect.
+But I rarely get angry and fumed up about it, no novelist is perfect, and life is too short to write angry letters to artists telling them their politics suck.

 I will confess then that I liked the premise of *Remembrance of Earth's Past*.
 The one-liner "Physics does not exist, and never will exist" is pretty good.